bjssacademy/advanced-tdd/chapter04/chapter04.md

 - A `uint64` treated as 64 separate bits as a bit field.
 1 for ship, 0 for empty.
 This simplifies the game win detection by being a simple check for zero.
 - A linear array of 49 elements, instead of a 2D array
+- A hash map where they key is based on the location coordinates
 - A slice of `type coordinates struct`.
 Each ship still unsunk has a coordinate pair like (2,3) placed into this slice

 You can see some of these options as branches in the accompanying example code.

-The main point here is that _any_ implementation can be chosen, because _all_ implementations fulfil the interface contract.
+> **any** implementation can be chosen, because **all** fulfil the interface contract

 ### Exercise for the interested (or otherwise coerced) reader